heygrady/react-redux-notes/redux-wordpress.md

-# Using Wordpress with the react-redux
+# Using WordPress with the react-redux
-We can use the [wp-api](http://v2.wp-api.org/) plugin to fetch Wordpress data over an API.
-This allows you build a react-redux application as you normally would and use Wordpress primarily as a CMS.
-Of course this approach means that your frontend site won't look very much like a Wordpress theme.
-If you really love Wordpress themes, then this probably isn't for you.
-If, however, you prefer to build your website using state of the art frontend best practices keep reading.
+We can use the [wp-api](http://v2.wp-api.org/) plugin to fetch WordPress data over an API.
+This allows you build a react-redux application as you normally would and use WordPress primarily as a CMS -- meaning you don't have to use WordPress or PHP as your rendering engine.
+In our case we intend to use react-redux as our rendering engine.
+We're only going to be using WordPress as a data store and an admin tool.
+Of course this approach means that your frontend site won't look very much like a WordPress theme.
+If you really love WordPress themes, then this probably isn't for you.
+If, however, you prefer to build your website using state of the art frontend best practices... keep reading.

+Of course this approach doesn't require using react-redux.
+You could do something similar with Ember or Angular or any other frontend app.

 This is written assuming you've familiarized yourself with [the basic todos app](http://redux.js.org/docs/basics/index.html), [how it looks in react-redux-starter-kit](./react-redux-starter-kit-todos.md) and [using it with redux-saga](./redux-sagas-todos.md).

-### Wordpress has a demo API
+### WordPress has a demo API
 You can use [the demo wp-api](http://demo.wp-api.org/wp-json/wp/v2/) for this tutorial.
-It's the same as what you'd get if you installed the API on your own Wordpress installation.
+It's the same as what you'd get if you installed the API on your own WordPress installation.
 For the purposes of this tutorial we'll be ignoring the authentication step.
 This may be addressed in a future tutorial.

 ### Install react-router-scroll
+This is seperate from the core use of the WordPress API with react-redux.
+Later in the tutorial we're going to be building out a few pages with a list-detail relationship.
+Annoyingly, when you scroll down the list and click through to the detail page it doesn't scroll to the top.
+There is an issue where [react-router won't scroll to the top on route change](https://github.com/reactjs/react-router/issues/2019).
+Thankfully, there's a plugin that manages [react-router scroll](https://github.com/taion/react-router-scroll) behavior.

 ```bash
 npm install --save react-router-scroll